eliquinox/jLOB/README.md

 `gradle bookFixApp`

-The client process will exchange heartbeat messages with server process, then will send an order, followed by a market data request, to which the server will reply with an excution report.
+The client process will exchange heartbeat messages with server process, then will send an order, followed by a market data request, to which the server will reply with an execution report.